dylansheffer/Whos-That-Pokemon/README.md

   - This is important because the basic user SHOULD NOT have full CRUD access to the database nor be able to make complicated queries that could lock-up the database.
 - Add a Description field to the Pokemon object, which contains a description of the Pokemon
   - Allows me to make the quiz more accessible, if I can set the `alt` text to the Pokemon's description
+- Add every Pokemon and create different Pokedexes for each generation

 ### Front-end